Quezon Memorial Circle: Museums

 The planned auxiliary structures (presidential library, museum, and theater) were never built.
 Two smaller museums, one containing the presidential memorabilia of Quezon, and the other containing items on the history of Quezon City, were installed within the Shrine itself.
 In the 1980s, missing, lost, or incomplete bas reliefs for the outside of the memorial were installed.

 A house of Manuel L. Quezon family in Gilmore, New Manila was transferred within the Quezon Memorial Circle and was made a museum.
 A city museum, the Quezon City Experience (QCX) was also opened within park grounds in late 2015.
+The QCX was closed during the COVID-19 pandemic in 2020 and its building was converted into a COVID testing center and later a processing site for applicants seeking government aid.

 The Presidential Car Museum, housing the presidential cars of former Philippine presidents, was inaugurated on August 19, 2018.

+On May 30, 2025, the Bahay Modernismo, a museum on Philippine history and culture during the 1950s and 1960s, was opened inside the complex.
+It is housed in a structure that integrates the structural and architectural parts of the demolished residence of the Aquino family in 25 Times Street, Quezon City.

 Recreation spaces

 Quezon City Circle also hosts the Circle of Fun, a small amusement park which has various rides such as the "Fun Drop" a drop tower ride and the "Sea Dragon", a pirate ship type of amusement ride.
 A separate attraction, the Pedal N Paddle offers go-kart rides, boat rides in a small pond, fish spa, a 4D theater and Skybike, where patrons ride modified bicycles attached on an elevated rail.

 A children's playground and a rental bicycles are also available which can be used on a bicycle track within the park.
 Dining outlets and a flea market are also situated within park grounds.

 Previously the park had a disco area near the Quezon Memorial Shrine but it has been closed down.

 Public facilities for events such as the Seminar Hall, Century Hall, People’s Hall, and a stage, as well as covered courts were introduced by the city government which took over administration of the park in 2008.
 A dancing fountain was also renovated by the city government which is illuminated with colors at night.
+The fountain was removed in 2025 as part of the park's redevelopment.